Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

 Create a Python Reverse Shell

-Download the reverse shell to /tmp folder by navigating to the following URL:
+Download the reverse shell to the /tmp folder by navigating to the following URL

 1